OpSoConsulting/scratchers-privacy-policy/support.md

 ## Support Information

-For issues with Best Scratch Games please contact galenweber@gmail.com.
+For issues with Best Scratch Games or CaseBase please contact galenweber@gmail.com.